 Old Postage Stamps & Currencies Trading License in Dubai

-The Old Postage Stamps & Currencies Trading Licence falls under Activity Code 4773.28, classified as a Trading Licence within the Trading category.
-This licence specifically authorises businesses to buy, sell, and trade in old postage stamps, antique banknotes, rare coins, and historical currencies.
+The Old Postage Stamps & Currencies Trading License falls under Activity Code 4773.28, classified as a Trading License within the Trading category.
+This license specifically authorises businesses to buy, sell, and trade in old postage stamps, antique banknotes, rare coins, and historical currencies.
 It covers the retail and wholesale trading of these collectible items, including sourcing from international markets, importing, re-exporting, and selling to collectors, auction houses, museums, and private buyers.

-The scope of this activity aligns with the International Standard Industrial Classification (ISIC) framework, ensuring that licence holders operate within a clearly defined and internationally recognised commercial category.
-Businesses holding this licence are permitted to engage in both physical and online trading, broadening their reach across global collector networks.
+The scope of this activity aligns with the International Standard Industrial Classification (ISIC) framework, ensuring that license holders operate within a clearly defined and internationally recognised commercial category.
+Businesses holding this license are permitted to engage in both physical and online trading, broadening their reach across global collector networks.

 Why Dubai and Dubai South Business Hub Free Zone?